satishsampath/photo-genie/README.md

 # photo-genie
 Make new photos from your existing ones

 This is a demo of using Dreambooth & Stable Diffusion to generate images using your own photos.
+The demo runs on Google Colab's free tier, on machines with T4 GPUs (thanks, Google!)

 ## Sample generated images
 <p float="left">